mirko-pagliai/php-thumber/README.md

 ## Requirements and supported formats
 *php-thumber* requires GD Library (>=2.0) **or** Imagick PHP extension (>=6.5.7).

+Starting from the `1.1` branch, it requires at least PHP 7.1 and `phpunit` 7 or 8.

 It's **highly preferable** to use Imagick, because It provides better performance and a greater number of supported formats.